Creating an EKS Cluster

 1. From the drop-down that displays, choose a VPC.
 1. Click **Next: Select Subnets**.
 Then choose one of the **Subnets** that displays.
 1. Click **Next: Select Security Group**.

 Option Description Instance Type Choose the hardware specs for the instance you’re provisioning.
 Custom AMI Override If you want to use a custom Amazon Machine Image (AMI), specify it here.
 Minimum ASG Size The minimum number of instances that your cluster will scale to during low traffic, as controlled by Amazon Auto Scaling.
 Maximum ASG Size The maximum number of instances that your cluster will scale to during high traffic, as controlled by Amazon Auto Scaling.
+User Data Custom commands can to be passed to perform automated configuration tasks WARNING: Modifying this may cause your nodes to be unable to join the cluster.
+Note: Available as of v2.2.0

 - Your cluster is created and assigned a state of Provisioning.
 Rancher is standing up your cluster.